 Leadership development is not just for individuals in senior positions, but the time calls for every employee to be competent leaders in different capacities.
 According to Brandon Hall’s State of Leadership Development 2015, 83% of companies believe employees at all levels should be developed as leaders2.
 This does not mean there is no distinction between a leader and his/her team.
 The difference is in the experience and the depth of knowledge in a field.
 However, leaders should create an environment to motivate the team to perform without being too dependent and without compromising on quality.
 The leader is there to develop, inspire, and make sure what the team is doing today will add to the future goals of the company.

 Developing leadership qualities at all levels

-According to Deloitte’s Annual Millennial Survey 20153, which covered 29 countries and 7,800 individuals, 53% employees globally aspire of being a leader or most senior executive in their respective companies.
-However, only 27% men and 21% females believed their leadership skills are developed.
+According to Deloitte’s annual Millennial Survey 20153, which covered 29 countries and 7,800 individuals, 53% of employees globally aspire of being a leader or most senior executive in their respective companies.
+However, only 27% of men and 21% of females believed their leadership skills are developed.
 In 2018’s annual report4, which included 12,299 responses worldwide, many continue to feel they are not capable enough to compete in the industry.
-More than a third of the participating companies believed that interpersonal skills are important for its employee’s and leader’s development, but only 26% companies offer development initiatives.
+More than a third of the participating companies believed that interpersonal skills are important for their employee’s and leader’s development, but only 26% of companies offer development initiatives.